devzendo/parachute-docker/README.md

 the other parts of Parachute into directories at the same level as this project, as well as the Raspberry Pi Pico SDK repos.

-To build the image, run `build.sh`.
+To build the image, run `build-image.sh`.
 This builds an image tagged `parachute-latest`.

 To start the image and use the container, run `parachute-container.sh`.